tomaskala/website/about.md

 In general, I dislike software that attempts to be smarter than its user.
 Such efforts fail more often than not, get in the way and feel somewhat insulting.
-Instead, I prefer simple programs that do one thing well and are friendly to the system resources.
+Instead, I prefer simple programs that do one thing well and are friendly to system resources.
 Sadly, this isn't always possible, for instance with web browsers or mobile phones.

 I browse the web using Firefox, behind a wall of uBlock Origin, Sponsorblock